ozguryilmaz/Math307---2021WT2/index.md

 ## Python

-We will use Python, deployed in Jupyter notebooks, to do computations.
-No prior knowledge of Python is assumed.
-Detailed information on Python can be found at [Mathematical Python](https://www.math.ubc.ca/~pwalls/math-python/)
+We will use [Python](https://www.python.org), deployed in Jupyter notebooks, to do computations.

-## Learning Goals
+* No prior knowledge of Python is assumed.
+Detailed information on Python can be found at [Mathematical Python](https://www.math.ubc.ca/~pwalls/math-python/).

-* Summarize properties and constructions of matrix decompositions LU, QR and SVD
+* The UBC Jupyter hub [UBC syzygy](https://ubc.syzygy.ca) can be used to perform all computations required for the course.
+All students can sign in to UBC syzygy using their CWL.
+Once there, you can do computations with Python on your browser, without the need to install additional software.
-* Perform matrix computations using mathematical software Python, SciPy and Jupyter
+* In the notebooks linked on this page, clicking on the "rocket" on the upper right side of the page will take you to UBC szgygy. **Note that the instructors do not have access to your UC szgygy account, so for assignments, you still need to upload your file to canvas once you are done.**
-* Compute solutions of large systems of linear equations using matrix decompositions
+* The notebooks that you need will posted on this page, which will be updated throughout the term -- check the TAB on the right side of the page.

-* Compute least squares approximations of large linear systems using matrix decompositions
+Before the first assignment, please familiarize yourself with Python using the following two notebooks.

-* Compute eigenvalues of large matrices using iterative methods
+Recently added:

-* Analyze digital signals using the discrete Fourier transform
+Introduction to Python - part 1
-* Create mathematical models of real-world phenomenon such as computed tomography and digital signal processing
+Introduction to Python - part 2